Dueling RL: Reinforcement Learning with Trajectory Preferences: Introduction

-An important thing to note is that in our setting the trajectory features $\phi(\tau) \in \R^d$ are not sum-decomposable (over individual state-action features of the trajectory) and the underlying reward function is non-Markovian.
-In this case the optimal policy may be history dependent.
-This is more general than assuming the trajectory reward to be a linear function of the sum of per state features, e.g. in \cite{sui19}.
-Under this more limiting assumption, the traditional linear bandit techniques can be easily used to derive regret guarantees.
+An important thing to note is that in our setting the trajectory features $\phi(\tau) \in \R^d$ are not necessarily sum-decomposable (over individual state-action features of the trajectory) and the underlying reward function is non-Markovian.
+In this case, the optimal policy may be history dependent.
+This is more general than assuming the trajectory reward is a linear function of the sum of per-state features, e.g. in \cite{sui19}.
+Under the latter more limiting assumption, the traditional linear bandit techniques can be easily used to derive regret guarantees.
 Since the number of history dependent policies is super exponential, to deal with this more general setting we first show the log-covering number of the history dependent policies that are an optimal policy of an MDP with a trajectory score specified by our form of trajectory feedback is upper bounded by a polynomial quantity.
 Our specific contributions are as follows:

-\begin{enumerate} \item To the best of our knowledge, we are the first to formulate and analyze the finite time regret guarantee for preference based linear bandits problem with non-Markovian reward models (Sec. \ref{sec:prob}) .
+\begin{enumerate} \item To the best of our knowledge, we are the first to formulate and analyze the finite time regret guarantee for preference-based linear bandits problem with non-Markovian reward models (Sec. \ref{sec:prob}).